SherlockPsy/Life/04_CONTRACT_AGENT.md

 This includes:
 - Immediate Public Evidence
 - Retrieved Public Evidence
-- Its own Identity Constitution
+- Its Identity Constitution
-- Its own Private Ledger (if any)
+- Retrieved Private Ledger Entries (if any)

 The Agent does not know:
-- the full history
+- the full public history
+- the full private ledger
 - the future
 - other agents’ private ledgers
-- the user’s intent
-- any system-internal state
+- system internals

+If it is not reread, it is not known.

 ---